ctxis/CAPE/README.md

 Executable modules are fixed on being dumped, and may also have their imports automatically reconstructed (based on Scylla).

+The repository containing the code for the monitor DLLs which form the basis of these packages is a distinct one: https://github.com/ctxis/capemon.
+This repository is organised in branches for the various packages.

-It is derived from spender-sandbox, which is derived from Cuckoo Sandbox, so thanks to Brad Spengler, Claudio Guarnieri, and the countless other Cuckoo contributors without whom this work would not be possible.
+CAPE is derived from spender-sandbox, which is derived from Cuckoo Sandbox, so thanks to Brad Spengler, Claudio Guarnieri, and the countless other Cuckoo contributors without whom this work would not be possible.

 Please contribute to this project by helping create new packages for further malware families, packers, techniques or configuration parsers.
 Alternatively contact us for further details of CAPE development.